-Additional representations received following publication of the original report were set out and addressed in the supplementary paper in relation to the above meeting.
+Additional representations received following publication of the original report were set out and addressed in the supplementary paper in relation to the October meeting.

-The supplementary paper explained that refusal reason 6 would fall away as a result of an amended visibility splay to plot 1 and plot 3.
+The October supplementary paper explained that original refusal reason 6 would fall away as a result of an amended visibility splay to plot 1 and plot 3 and that refusal reason 3 was updated in relation to the bin collection point.